codeshruti/codeshruti/README.md

 Welcome to my Github Profile !

 This is S Shruti, an aspiring Machine Learning Engineer.
 I am currently working with Data Science libraries and Deep learning projects.
+Interested in IOT projects.

 :syringe: Medicine has been my biggest pet peeve!